Skip to main content

 3. Encourage healthy habits for your fleet of truck drivers

 Driving for long hours can take a toll on a driver’s physical and mental well-being.
-Promote a healthy lifestyle by emphasizing the importance of regular exercise, a balanced diet, and enough sleep.
+Promote a healthy lifestyle by emphasizing the importance of regular exercise, a balanced diet, and getting enough sleep.
 Encourage drivers to take regular breaks to combat fatigue and stress.
 In 2023, in an effort to reduce fatigued driving, the FMCSA started requiring fleet managers to provide drivers with electronic logging devices (ELDs).
 These devices keep a record of service hours, incentivizing fleet managers and drivers to not exceed time regulations.

 4. Driver check-ins and monitoring as a fleet manager

 Regularly assess the performance and behavior of your fleet of truck drivers.
-By providing feedback and guiding drivers on improving their driving habits, trust can be established and drivers will feel encouraged to perform better.
+By providing feedback and guiding drivers on improving their driving habits, trust can be established and drivers are encouraged to perform better.
 This is a great opportunity to implement performance evaluations and incentives for good driving.
 And while cash incentives are common, many employees can be even more motivated by public acknowledgment and recognition of their superior work.

 5. Keep the lines of communication open between you and your fleet of drivers